-- 1. Student behavior must conform to teacher rules.
+- 1. Students are provided with a school issued ID card.
+They are required to have it on their person at all times. - 2.
+Student behavior must conform to teacher rules.
 Disruption of the educational process will not be tolerated.
-Disrespect for teachers will not be tolerated. - 2.
-Students are expected to enter the classroom quietly, take their seats, and be ready to begin work when the bell rings. - 3.
-Blankets and stuffed animals are NOT ALLOWED to be carried/worn in the hallway and/or classrooms throughout the day. - CHEWING GUM IS NOT ALLOWED.
+Disrespect for teachers will not be tolerated. - 3.
+Students are expected to enter the classroom quietly, take their seats, and be ready to begin work when the bell rings. - 4.
+Blankets and stuffed animals are NOT ALLOWED to be carried/worn in the hallway and/or classrooms throughout the day. - 5.
+CHEWING GUM IS NOT ALLOWED.
 Eating of candy or other snacks outside the cafeteria is not allowed.
 Snack and soft drink machines are available to students AFTER SCHOOL ONLY.
-Food or drink in the classrooms and hallways is prohibited during school hours. - 5.
+Food or drink in the classrooms and hallways is prohibited during school hours. - 6.
 Running, pushing, or loud boisterous behavior is not acceptable in the hallways.
 No throwing of objects, food, etc. will be tolerated in the classroom, hallway, or cafeteria.
-ANY TEACHER OR STAFF MEMBER CAN CORRECT BEHAVIOR OF ANY STUDENT WHETHER OR NOT HE/SHE HAS THAT STUDENT IN CLASS. - 6.
-NO BULLYING: Bullying is defined by Senate Enrolled Act 285 as "overt, repeated acts or gestures, including verbal or written communications transmitted; physical act committed; or any other behaviors committed by student or group of students against another student with the intent to harass, ridicule, humiliate, intimidate, or harm the other student."
+ANY TEACHER OR STAFF MEMBER CAN

+CORRECT BEHAVIOR OF ANY STUDENT WHETHER OR NOT HE/SHE HAS THAT STUDENT IN CLASS.

+7. NO BULLYING: Bullying is defined by Senate Enrolled Act 285 as "overt, repeated acts or gestures, including verbal or written communications transmitted; physical act committed; or any other behaviors committed by student or group of students against another student with the intent to harass, ridicule, humiliate, intimidate, or harm the other student."